filasik/enderlink/README.md

   Clean, modern interface with dark mode support.

 - **Multitenancy:**
-  Ability to register multiple projects
+  Ability to register multiple projects into one hosted instance of EnderLink.

 ---